devopsdays/devopsdays-web/content/page/organizing.md

 Running Ignites can be a challenge: people tend to submit them last minute, or they didn't understand the format too well.
 Here are few tips on making this process run more smoothly:

 - Ask the Ignite presenters to send the slides ahead of time
+- Inform the Ignite presenters that there are no presenter notes during their talks
+- Animations (gifs or slide transitions) and videos do not work due to the conversion process
  - An option is to use a Dropbox shared directory
 - Be prepared to run around with a USB stick to get the 'on the spot' deciders.
 - PDF is the easiest format to collect all presentations